Check Point: Harmony Email & Collaboration

+CloudGuard

-CloudGuard: With a unique prevention-first security approach, Check Point CloudGuard allows organizations to expand in the cloud with confidence by seamlessly embedding security guardrails at development to reduce complexity, automatically detect and stop threats, block attacks, and secure connectivity across applications, networks, and workloads.
-Check Point CloudGuard protects at the highest levels of security, visibility and trust to ensure businesses can innovate and grow in the cloud at scale.
+With a prevention-first security approach, Check Point CloudGuard aims to decrease risk by embedding security guardrails at development to reduce complexity, automatically detect and stop threats, block attacks, and secure connectivity across applications, networks, and workloads.

 Check Point CloudGuard Network Security provides 100% evasion protection, blocking all TCP, IP, and HTTP-based evasions, including network segmentation techniques, fragmentation manipulations, deceptive transfer encoding, padding, and header modifications.

-Check Point CloudGuard WAF provides precise threat prevention using contextual AI to protect applications against known and unknown threats.
-It does this without relying on signatures and continuously learning from vast threat data to block sophisticated attacks, including zero-day exploits like Log4j and MOVEit.
+Check Point CloudGuard WAF provides threat prevention using contextual AI to protect applications against known and unknown threats.
+It does this without relying on signatures and continuously learning from vast threat data to block sophisticated attacks, such as zero-day exploits like Log4j and MOVEit.

 A partnership between Check Point and cloud security provider Wiz, announced in February 2025, replaces CloudGuard CNAPP with Wiz’s offering inside the CloudGuard suite.
 According to the company, this combined setup delivers comprehensive protection across hybrid mesh environments.

-Infinity External Risk Management: Check Point Infinity External Risk Management is a solution that protects against threats like credential theft, fraud, and brand impersonation.
+Infinity External Risk Management

+Check Point Infinity External Risk Management is a solution that protects against threats like credential theft, fraud, and brand impersonation.
 The platform has been bolstered by the recent acquisition of Veriti to integrate their threat management exposure capabilities into the platform.
 The combined platform enables seamless integration with an ecosystem of more than 70 vendors, synergy with Wiz for cloud exposure insights, as well as safe and context-aware threat remediation.